darchr/CachedArrays.jl/bench/MicroBench/README.md

 * `JULIA_IS_2LM`: Boolean - set to `true` if we're in 2LM mode
-* `JULIA_MICROBENCH_ARRAYSIZE`: Int - The aggregate size of the main array to test.
-    In general, it's nice to be able to configure this to be various multiples of the DRAM cache size.
+* `JULIA_MICROBENCH_ARRAYSIZE`: Int - The aggregate size of the main array to test. n general, it's nice to be able to configure this to be various multiples of the DRAM cache size.
 * `JULIA_NUM_THREADS`: Number of threads to use
 * `JULIA_PMEM_PATH`: Path to where PMMs are mounted